wallyhealth/policies/source/sections/10-facility_access_policy.md

 4. Maintenance is controlled and conducted by authorized personnel in accordance with supplier-recommended intervals, insurance policies and the organization's maintenance program.
 5. Electronic and physical media containing covered information is securely destroyed (or the information securely removed) prior to disposal.
 6. The organization securely disposes media with sensitive information.
-7. Physical access is restricted using smart locks that track all access.
+7. Physical access is restricted using locks.
-   * Restricted areas and facilities are locked when unattended (where feasible).
-   * Only authorized workforce members receive access to restricted areas (as determined by the Security Officer).
    * Access and keys are revoked upon termination of workforce members.
    * Workforce members must report a lost and/or stolen key(s) to the Security Officer.
-   * The Security Officer facilitates the changing of the lock(s) within 7 days of a key being reported lost/stolen
+   * The Security Officer facilitates the changing of the lock(s) within 7 days of a key being reported lost/stolen.
 8. Enforcement of Facility Access Policies
    * Report violations of this policy to the restricted area's department team leader, supervisor, manager, or director, or the Privacy Officer.
    * Workforce members in violation of this policy are subject to disciplinary action, up to and including termination.
-   * Visitors in violation of this policy are subject to loss of vendor privileges and/or termination of services from Datica.
+   * Visitors in violation of this policy are subject to loss of vendor privileges and/or termination of services from Wally.
 9. Workstation Security
    * Workstations may only be accessed and utilized by authorized workforce members to complete assigned job/contract responsibilities.
    * All workforce members are required to monitor workstations and report unauthorized users and/or unauthorized attempts to access systems/applications as per the System Access Policy.
-   * All workstations purchased by Datica are the property of Datica and are distributed to users by the company.
+   * All workstations purchased by Wally are the property of Wally and are distributed to users by the company.